MKme/quadrupedal-robot/README.md

 # quadrupedal-robot
 SpotMicro quadrupedal 3D printed robot project

-My Forum thread outlining the build:
+I will produce videos on the build as we go but you can also find updates at my Forum thread outlining the build:  https://forum.mkme.org/viewtopic.php?f=49&p=1524&sid=b94a2095b1fca7b5eba230f6c5f117bb#p1524

 Official site here https://novaspotmicro.com/